-The focus of the 'Our Culture' program and outcome is to ensure the VEWH is a highly capable, well-governed organisation that demonstrates a culture of collaboration, integrity, commitment and initiative.
+The focus of the 'Our Culture' program is to ensure the VEWH is a highly capable, well-governed organisation that demonstrates a culture of collaboration, integrity, commitment and initiative.

 The VEWH is committed to continually strengthen our culture, diversity and capability.
-We aspire to continue to have a diverse and engaged workforce and a safe and healthy workplace environment.
+We have a diverse and engaged workforce and a safe and healthy workplace environment.
 We will have a high level of skill, confidence and capacity to enable us to effectively do our work.

-Implementation of the VEWH People Strategy has enabled significant improvements to our team culture.
+Implementation of the VEWH People Strategy has enabled us to maintain our significantly constructive team culture.
 Workload management and employee capability and retention continue to be a focus.
 The People Strategy also includes a focus on strengthening staff cultural capability to create an informed, respectful, and culturally safe environment within the VEWH.